alanoursland/tr_xor/reports/abs1/abs1_results.md

 | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | **Ratio Range** | 1.85 – 2.57 | 2.57 – 4.21 | 4.21 – 6.26 | 6.26 – 8.46 | 8.46 – 11.45 | 11.45 – 17.79|
 | **Mean Epochs** | 203.4 | 393.6 | 584.6 | 775.4 | 950.8 | 1316.2 |

-That's a much clearer way to present the clustering data.
-Grouping by the final solution rather than the initialization highlights the consistency of the outcomes.

-Here is the rewritten **Final Hyperplane Clustering** section with the tables structured as you've laid out.

-***

 ## 7. Final Hyperplane Clustering